FrotaLucas/smart-utilities-management-system/README.md

 **5. Cacheability**: Responses must define themselves as cacheable or not to prevent clients from reusing stale or inappropriate data.

-**6. Code on Demand (Optional)**: Servers can extend client functionality by transferring executable code.

 ### API Endpoints